 Emory Waitlist Acceptance Rate

-Emory’s waitlist is highly competitive, with a waitlist acceptance rate significantly lower than the already selective 14.49% overall acceptance rate, making it one of the most difficult routes into Emory.
+Emory’s waitlist is highly competitive, with a waitlist acceptance rate significantly lower than the 14.95% overall acceptance rate for the Class of 2029, making it one of the most difficult routes into Emory.

 Being on the waitlist means your admission is still up in the air, and there’s no way to know how your chances look.
 If you’ve been placed on Emory’s waitlist, our detailed Emory waitlist guide walks you through the steps you can take to strengthen your position and improve your odds.